Cherreads

 He does not weep when the trap snaps closed, Khan murmured.
 He just looks at the teeth.
 Keep this one alive, boy.
 A man who knows how to lose without breaking is a rare weapon.

-Then he tossed the second unopened packet down into the pit.
+He tossed the second unopened packet down into the pit.
 It hit the dirt floor with a heavy thud.

 Do not offer a man a sword until you know which way he will swing it, Khan said.
 Find out what chain binds him, boy.